 During the lease term in Winchester

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Winchester, the renter must allow us to access the rental home.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Winchester, the tenant must allow us to enter the rental property.
+Some good reasons to go into rental are to:

 - Inspect the rental,